paypal/paypal-checkout-components/CONTRIBUTING.md

 # Contributing to paypal-checkout

 We are always looking for ways to make our modules better.
-Adding features and fixing bugs allows everyone who depends on this code to create better, more stable applications.
+Adding features and fixing bugs allow everyone who depends on this code to create better, more stable applications.
 Feel free to raise a pull request to us.
 Our team would review your proposed modifications and, if appropriate, merge your changes into our code.
 Ideas and other comments are also welcome.